google/go-cloud/internal/docs/pubsub/design.md

 ## Alternative designs considered

 ### Batch oriented concrete API
-In this design, `pub.Send` and `sub.Receive` are done in terms of batches of messages.
+In this design, the application code sends, receives and acknowledges messages in batches.
 Here is an example of how it would look from the developer's perspective:
 ```go
 import (